 d.
 Notwithstanding its prior approval, a plan of conversion may be amended before the conversion takes effect if the amendment is approved by the members of the converting LLC or business entity in the same manner as was required for the approval of the original plan of conversion.

+11.07.
+Conversion of Domestic LLC into another Business Entity.
+A Domestic LLC may convert into another business entity if all of the requirements of §11.08 and §11.09 are satisfied.

 11.08.
-Conversion of Domestic LLC into Another Business Entity.
-A Domestic LLC may convert into another business entity if all of the requirements of §11.09 and §11.10 are satisfied.

-11.09.
-Plan of Conversion for Domestic LLC into Another Business Entity.
+Plan of Conversion for Domestic LLC into another Business Entity.

 a.
 Unless subsection (c) applies, the LLC proposing to convert shall adopt a plan of conversion that includes all of the following: